 Dream Weaver

 An interactive audiovisual installation inspired by dreams.
 These three plushies are made from found textiles and embedded with sensors.
-You are invited to pull, stretch, and play with them.
-Your touch is transformed into sound and visuals in real-time, creating a collaborative symphony with fellow audience members.
+Audiences are invited to pull, stretch, and play with them.
+Their touch is transformed into sound and visuals in real-time with a p5.js sketch, creating a collaborative symphony with fellow audience members.

 Medium